multiscale-modelling-multiphase-flows/pymrm/docs/compile_sphinx.md

 ## How to generate documentation with Sphinx

 # Quickstart
-The easiest way to generate the documentation is by changing into the `sphinx` directory and the use make for generating the file
+The easiest way to generate the documentation is by changing into the `sphinx` directory and to use `make` for generating the file
 ```bash
 # here we are in the root folder of the package
 cd docs/sphinx